ashbhat/omi-swift/readme.md

 }
 ```
 ## Note
-The code within helpers is messy as was the output of a quick 8 hour hackathon.
-The goal of the OmiManager singleton is to provide a simple interface for hackers to build upon.
+The code that OmiManager abstracts is messy as it was the output of a quick 8 hour hackathon.
+The goal of the OmiManager singleton is to provide a simple interface for fellow hackers to build upon.